willfitzhugh99/Data-Pipeline-To-Tableau/README.md

 ---
 #### Necessary Alterations:
 To successfully run this program on your computer, you first have to open the file 'YourInfo.py' in the Notebooks folder.
-In it, enter the path to the clone of this repository and the path to your chromedriver (you also need a chromedriver); this allows the script 'Update Current Season Data' to find necessary files.
+In it, enter your computer's path to the clone of this repository and the path to your chromedriver (you also need chromedriver); this allows the script 'Update Current Season Data' to find necessary files.

-Chromedriver must be installed and compatable with current version of Chrome.
+Chromedriver must be installed and be compatable with current version of Chrome.

 See requirements.txt for package versions.